A large sieve inequality for characters to quadratic moduli: The strategy.

 and thus, for any $q\geqslant3$ with $f(q)\sim AM^2$, we must have

+so that $\#\mathscr{Q}\leqslant2+3M$.
 Now, it is trivial that, when non-empty, $\mathscr{Q}$ must be an interval, for $f$ is monotonic.
-Moreover, it is clear that if $M$ is such that $AM^2>f(Q)$, then $\mathscr{Q}$ must be empty, and thus $\mathscr{Q}$ is non-empty only if $M\ll\sqrt{f(Q)/A}$, and thus, we must also have $AQ^2\ll f(Q)$, on appealing to \eqref{eqn:aqsq}.
+Moreover, it is clear that if $M$ is such that $AM^2>f(Q)$, then $\mathscr{Q}$ must be empty, and thus $\mathscr{Q}$ is non-empty only if $M\ll\sqrt{f(Q)/A}$, so that $AQ^2\ll f(Q)$ by virtue of \eqref{eqn:aqsq}.
 The proof is complete on noting that the condition $f(Q)\ll AQ^2$ is contained in the hypothesis. \end{proof} Following a standard procedure for estimating $P_\delta(\alpha)$, originally laid down by Wolke \cite{wolke1,wolke2}, we use a variant of the Dirichlet approximation theorem to write $\alpha=b/r+z$ for some appropriate Farey fraction $b/r$ and real number $z$ of small absolute value.
 For reasons that will later become apparent, we require that the denominator $r$ be odd, and prime to $A$.
 Now, as outlined in \cite{iwanieclecnotes,diophantine}, it is not difficult to show, using the sieve of Eratosthenes, that there exists a positive real number $t_A=O_\varepsilon(A^\varepsilon)$, depending only on $A$, such that the inequality